-Have you had difficulty sleeping with hot weather or because you tend to sleep hot in bed?
+Have you had difficulty sleeping with hot weather?
+Do you feel overheated at night?
 One of the most common problems that interrupt sleep is overheating while sleeping.
 If you want to enjoy a more comfortable night of uninterrupted sleep, you’re in the right place.
 If you want to know how to cool down in bed as well as before you step into bed, you are in the right place.
 This article suggests 7 tips that will give you a cool and comfy advantage before you doze off.
 Let’s get into it!

 If you are a hot sleeper or really feel the heat and humidity in the height of summer, knowing how to cool down in bed could help with overheating while sleeping.
 I have written 2 posts on this topic: